 (2) State that the child whose parentage is being acknowledged:

-(A) Does not have a presumed parent other than the individual seeking to establish the parent-child relationship or has a presumed parent whose full name is stated; and
+(A) Does not have a presumed parent other than the individual seeking to establish the parent-child relationship; and

 (B) Does not have another acknowledged parent or adjudicated parent, or individual who is a parent of the child under part VIII or IX other than the individual who gave birth to the child; and

-(3) State that the signatories understand that the acknowledgment is the equivalent of an adjudication of parentage of the child and that a challenge to the acknowledgment is permitted only under limited circumstances and is barred two years after the effective date of the acknowledgment.
+(3) State that the signatories understand that the acknowledgment is the equivalent of an adjudication of parentage of the child and that a challenge to the acknowledgment is permitted only under limited circumstances.

 (b) An acknowledgment of parentage is void if, at the time of signing:

-(1) An individual other than the individual seeking to establish parentage is a presumed parent, unless a denial of parentage by the presumed parent in a signed record is filed with the department of health; or
+(1) An individual other than the individual seeking to establish parentage is a presumed parent; or

 (2) An individual, other than the individual who gave birth to the child or the individual seeking to establish parentage, is an acknowledged or adjudicated parent or a parent under part VIII or IX.

-§ -K Expedited process of parentage. (a) To expedite the establishment of parentage, each public and private birthing hospital or center, the child support enforcement agency, and the department of health shall provide parents the opportunity to voluntarily acknowledge the parentage of a child during the period immediately prior to or following the child’s birth.
+§ -K Expedited process of parentage. (a) To expedite the establishment of parentage, each public and private birthing hospital or center, the child support enforcement agency, the midwives authorized by the department of health, and the department of health shall provide parents the opportunity to voluntarily acknowledge the parentage of a child during the period immediately prior to or following the child’s birth.
+However, an individual who is a presumed parent under § -H(a)(1)(C) or § -H(a)(2) may only submit their voluntary acknowledgment directly to the department of health.
 The voluntary acknowledgment of parentage shall be in writing and shall consist of a single form signed under oath, or electronic version as allowed by statute, by the individual who gave birth to the child and the individual seeking to establish a parent-child relationship and signed by a witness.
 The voluntary acknowledgment of parentage form shall include the social security number of each signatory.
 Prior to the signing of the voluntary acknowledgment of parentage form, designated staff members of such facilities shall provide to both the individual who gave birth to the child and the other signatory, if either are present at the facility:

 Written materials regarding parentage establishment;